U.S. Route 321: North Carolina Highway 17

 North Carolina Highway 17 (NC 17) was an original state highway that traversed from Hickory to Boone, through Granite Falls, Hudson, Lenoir and Blowing Rock.
 In 1930, it was extended south on new primary routing to NC 113, in Propst Crossroads; also same year, US 321 was established in the state and overlapped NC 17 between Hickory and Boone.
 In 1934, NC 17 was decommissioned, with US 321 taking all north of Hickory and NC 96 taking all south.

 North Carolina Highway 155

 North Carolina Highway 155 (NC 155) was established in 1994 following the old alignment of US 321 as it was moved onto new four-lane controlled-access highway.
 From NC 275/NC 279, in Dallas, it traversed north through High Shoals to Lincolnton.
 Sharing a short concurrency with NC 150 as it bypass the downtown area of Lincolnton, it continues north meeting with main US 321, south of Maiden, continuing in concurrency through Newton and finally Conover, where it ended at US 70.
 In 1999, the remainder of US 321 was moved onto new freeway bypass west of Newton and Conover; at same time, NC 155 was decommissioned and absorbed into US 321 Business.

+North Carolina Highway 603

+North Carolina Highway 603 (NC 603) was established in 1931.
+It was decommissioned in 1963.